kfeld4/si206_project4/README.md

   3. Next, grab your api key (Click your account name in the upper right > settings > navigate to API keys).
 From here, click regenerate key and copy the key.

   4. Now, you will need to setup your plotly credentials file.
 To do this, go to your terminal and enter the python shell (type 'python' or 'python3' depending on what you normally use).
-     You will see something like this:

   5. First, type in:
      import plotly